Tutorial about regions

 import inspect

-inspect.getmembers(lc.data.region, inspect.isabstract)
+inspect.getmembers(lc.data.regions, inspect.isabstract)

-[('Region', locan.data.region.Region),
+[('Region', locan.data.regions.region.Region),

-('Region1D', locan.data.region.Region1D),
+('Region1D', locan.data.regions.region.Region1D),

-('Region2D', locan.data.region.Region2D),
+('Region2D', locan.data.regions.region.Region2D),

-('Region3D', locan.data.region.Region3D),
+('Region3D', locan.data.regions.region.Region3D),

-('RegionND', locan.data.region.RegionND)]
+('RegionND', locan.data.regions.region.RegionND)]

-Use Region classes#
+Use Region classes

 Use one of the following classes to define a region in 1, 2 or 3 dimensions: